 Teaching and Supervision

 I am happy to supervise doctoral research projects on many aspects of political culture and society in late-medieval Ireland and the wider English world, particularly projects that exploit the rich records produced in the medieval English colony in Ireland.
-I currently supervise doctoral students working on aspects of the legal history and parliamentary culture of later medieval Ireland and the British Isles.
+Past doctoral students have examined the legal history and parliamentary culture of later medieval Ireland and the British Isles.

 Department of History